minvws/nl-uzipoc-clientside-document-signing/README.md

  Please note that this repository is used as a proof of concept only, and it is not meant to be used in a production setup.

- Install the application dependencies with:
+ Install the application dependencies using the following command:

  ```Shell
  npm install
  ```

-Run this application with `npm start`:
+Run this application using the following command:
 ```Shell
 npm start
 ```